 Boating and Alcohol

 The penalty for operating under the influence is three-part.
 One is a maximum fine of $1,000 and/or six months in jail.
 Another is boating license suspension for up to two years.
 The third is the successful completion of a safe boating course.
-Also, offenders must pay for the course.
+Of course, offenders must pay for the course.

 Operating a vessel under the influence that causes great bodily harm to another is a crime.
 The state sentences offenders to prison for up to five years.
 It fines them up to $5,000.
 After their release from prison, it suspends their boating license for one to two years.

 Vessel operators must submit to BAC tests when requested by police.
-However, those who exercise their right to decline receive a fine of $200.
+And those who exercise their right to decline receive a fine of $200.

 III.
 Resources on Idaho Alcohol Laws